Day 362 · Monday, December 28

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 362, Love That Never Ends.
+This is By God's Call — day 362, This Is How We Win.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.